Creamy Stovetop Spinach Dip

 - Over medium heat, heat oil in large saucepan.
 Then add onions and garlic.
 Saute until fragrant and light golden brown.

-- Add spinach and water chestnuts and continue to saute till spinach cook together with onions and garlic.
+- Add spinach and water chestnuts and continue to saute for a minute or two or until the spinach and chestnuts are heated through.
 Add salt and pepper

 - Add milk, cream cheese, grated Parmesan cheese and mayo.
 When cheese melts, turn down heat to low.